-Post-traumatic stress disorder takes many forms, and no two sufferers show the same symptoms, or react the exact same way to the same stimuli.
+Post-traumatic stress disorder takes many forms, and no two sufferers show the same symptoms or react the same way to the same stimuli.
 For example, one person who drove a convoy through a war zone might have no negative reactions to traffic when behind the wheel, but someone who was involved in a collision that resulted in the loss of a loved one might feel extreme distress whenever a truck sounds its horn.

 If someone suffers from post-traumatic stress disorder, they have to plan their entire lives around it.
 And, in some cases, they need to inform the Bureau of Motor Vehicles.

-According to the Houston Chronicle, there are many states, such as Texas, Virginia, Florida, and Ohio which ask applicants if they suffer from any conditions, or take any forms of medication, that might interfere with them being able to drive safely.
+According to the Houston Chronicle, there are many states, such as Texas, Virginia, Florida, and Ohio which ask applicants if they suffer from any conditions, or take any forms of medication, that might interfere with their being able to drive safely.
 This is far from a universal requirement, though, and in many states where there is an attempt to classify some applicants as "mentally unwell" there have been legal challenges on the grounds that the questions are archaic and unnecessary.

 Make Sure You're Safe

 Getting behind the wheel is always a risk.
-Whether you're driving down to the corner store to pick up some snacks, or you're on a cross-country road trip, there is always a chance that circumstances will pitch a fast ball at your head.
+Whether you're driving down to the corner store to pick up some snacks, or you're on a cross-country road trip, there is always a chance that circumstances will pitch a fastball at your head.
 As a driver, you need to know whether you're going to be able to react to that.

 Having PTSD doesn't mean you can't drive, or even that you're an unsafe driver.
-However, if your condition is triggered by driving, or you're more likely to suffer from serious symptoms when you drive, then it's important to know that, and to gauge the risk appropriately.
+However, if your condition is triggered by driving, or you're more likely to suffer from serious symptoms when you drive, then it's important to know that and to gauge the risk appropriately.
 Suffering from this condition doesn't prevent you from having a driver's license, owning a car, or getting out on the highway.
-But you need to take responsibility, and avoid that sort of situation, if you know there's a high risk of incident when you drive.
+But you need to take responsibility and avoid that sort of situation, if you know there's a high risk of incident when you drive.